NomicFoundation/truffle-flattener/README.md

 can use [Solidity Flattener](https://github.com/BlockCatIO/solidity-flattener) in that case, or deploy your contracts from [Remix](https://remix.ethereum.org).

-# Shameless self-promomotion
+# Try Buidler

-You should check out [Buidler](https://github.com/nomiclabs/buidler), our alternative to Truffle.
-It already has this feature built-in, is faster, and much more flexible.
+Check out [Buidler](https://github.com/nomiclabs/buidler), our alternative to Truffle.
+It's got flattening built-in, is faster, and much more flexible.